roniemartinez/docker-django-template/README.md

 If you don't have a DigitalOcean account yet, create one using my referral [link](https://m.do.co/c/5b9c0bd05e4e).

 1. Create a Domain and add an `A record` pointing to your Droplet.
-2. Inside your Droplet, create an SSL certificate
+2. Inside your Droplet, create an SSL certificate:

 ```shell
 certbot --nginx -d <domain>
 ```

-3. Update the nginx configuration (usually /etc/nginx/sites-available/default) and update the `location /` block just below the domain created by certbot (look for `server_name <domain>; # managed by Certbot`)
+3. Edit the nginx configuration (usually /etc/nginx/sites-available/default) and update the `location /` block just below the domain created by certbot (look for `server_name <domain>; # managed by Certbot`):

 ```
 	location / {